flyerhzm/switch_user/README.md

 switch_user
 ===========

-Inspired from [hobo][0], switch_user provides a convenient way to switch current user that speeds up your development.
+Inspired from [hobo][0], switch_user provides a convenient way to switch current user that speeds up your development and reproduce user specified error on production.

 Use Case
 --------